H-1B Responsibilities Overview

-- Employees in H-1B status are required to notify VISIT of a change in immigration status, such as a change to permanent residence or student status.
-Changes in status may require VISIT to request withdrawal of the H-1B petition filed by UTSA.
+- Employees in H-1B status are required to notify International Scholar Services of a change in immigration status, such as a change to permanent residence or student status.
+Changes in status may require International Scholar Services to request withdrawal of the H-1B petition filed by UTSA.
 In addition, the employee’s I-9 form and international tax record must be updated to reflect the change in employment eligibility.

-- Employees are required to provide VISIT with a copy of any new I-94 cards obtained during entry/re-entry to the US so that VISIT can ensure continued employment authorization.
+- Employees are required to provide International Scholar Services with a copy of any new I-94 cards obtained during entry/re-entry to the US so that VISIT can ensure continued employment authorization.

 Dependent family members in H-4 status